This teacher training is accredited as a 200 hour Yoga Teacher training through Yoga Alliance Professionals.

 What is the syllabus?

-There will be 180 hours of face to face tuition, delivered through six taught modules.
-There will be 20 hours of non-contact work, including some assisting or observing classes and homework.
+There will be 180 hours of face to face tuition, delivered through twelve taught modules.
+There will be 20 hours of non-contact work, including some assisting or observing classes and sequencing homework.

 What do I need to do before I start?